 Kingfishers offers pool training and open water training.
-Swim training for triathlon is similar to normal club training, except perhaps to concentrate more on front crawl and building confidence and stamina to emerge from the water relaxed and ready to go onto the next discipline.
+Swim training for triathlon is similar to normal club training, except concentrating more on front crawl and on building confidence and stamina, to emerge from the water relaxed and ready to go onto the next discipline.

-It is hoped that now the club has settled in to the new Sports Village, members will be able to develop further with practice transitions, spinning and some land training.
+Now the club has settled into Scarborough Sports Village, members will be able to develop further with practice transitions, spinning and some land training.
 The next step in coaching qualifications will enable some Triathlon Open Water Training and Bike fits, into next year.

 Triathlon is becoming a very popular sport with a range of ages and ability taking on the multiple stage competition.

 There are 4 elements to Triathlon, Swim/Bike/ Run and Transition.
 The swim can be an Indoor Pool Swim or Open Water (lakes, rivers or sea).
 The range of distances for adults is usually up to 400m for an indoor swim and anywhere up to 2.4 miles for an outdoor swim.
 Outdoor swims are normally in wetsuit unless the water temperature is over 22 degrees.